 Something I’ve learned to just ignore or roll my eyes at.
 But apparently, our lack of acknowledgment meant that we were obviously interested in the three strange men yelling towards us.
 Who knew?!

-This experience is something that will appear in the back of my mind
+This experience is something that will pop up in the back of my mind.

 It will never leave me, but it has made me stronger.

 It has made me grateful that something worse didn’t happen and hasn’t happened since.
 It has made me even more aware of my surroundings than I already was.
 It has given me respect for those who have gone through similar, but more intense situations.
 It hasn’t turned me away from travel.
 It didn’t even stop me from visiting 9 other countries during the rest of my trip.

 It has made me even more sure that there is still such a long way to go in terms of gender equality.

 It left me with a tainted image of Brussels.

 I’ve heard so many things about how great Brussels is.
 I don’t get that same feeling.
 It’s like how when you get food poisoning from one of your meals and you can’t even think about that dish for what seems like forever without feeling queasy.
 I would love to go back and give Brussels another try one day.
 Hopefully, I have the opportunity.
 But for now, I try to remain at peace with what happened and open-minded about what is to come.